yanghengtang/tp/docs/UserGuide.md

 * Entering `find_d Jonathan` followed by `delete_d 1` deletes the 1st doctor in the resultant doctor list of the `find_d` command.

 <div markdown="span" class="alert alert-warning">:exclamation: <b>Caution:</b>
-If a doctor is being removed, the appointments of the doctor will also be deleted too!.
+If a doctor is being removed, the appointments of the doctor will be deleted too!
 </div>

 Back to [Doctor Management Features](#doctor-management-features).

 ### Adding a specialisation to a doctor : `add_tag_d`

-Allows you to add a specialisation for a specified doctor in the system.
+Allows you to add a specialisation to a specified doctor in the system.

 **Format**: `add_tag_d INDEX t\SPECIALISATION`